East Tilbury: Present day

 The construction of a Bata Shoes factory in the 1930s resulted in substantial development in East Tilbury.
+East Tilbury railway station opened in 1936 to serve the growing settlement around the factory.
 The factory has since closed down.

-The Bata company developed not only a factory, but also a town for workers, built in the modernist style, and a sizeable estate of listed buildings remains.
+The Bata company developed not only a factory, but also a village for workers, built in the modernist style, and a sizeable estate of listed buildings remains.
 A sizeable Czech workforce was relocated here, and has merged into the local community after connections were lost with Czechoslovakia after World War II.
 The father of arts administrator John Tusa, also called John (Jan), was managing director of the factory in the late 30s.

+Administrative history

+East Tilbury was an ancient parish in the Barstable Hundred of Essex.
+When elected parish and district councils were established in 1894, East Tilbury was included in the Orsett Rural District.
+The civil parish and the rural district were both abolished in 1936 when the area became part of the new Thurrock Urban District.
+At the 1931 census (the last before the abolition of the civil parish), East Tilbury had a population of 353.

+The parish of East Tilbury has also been abolished for ecclesiastical purposes, and the area now forms part of a Church of England ecclesiastical parish called "East and West Tilbury and Linford", with St Catherine's Church at East Tilbury serving as the parish church.

 Education

 East Tilbury is served by modern infants and junior schools sharing a site opposite the old Bata factory and adjacent to parkland.
 The junior school recently acquired foundation status.

 Politics

 East Tilbury ward consists the areas of East Tilbury, East Tilbury Village, Linford and West Tilbury.
 East Tilbury ward has two Thurrock Councillors, Councillor Sue Sammons elected 2016 (Independent) and Councillor Fraser Massey elected 2019 (Independent).